High Income Securities Fund (NYSE:PCF) Announces $0.06 Monthly Dividend

-High Income Securities Fund (NYSE:PCF – Get Rating) announced a monthly dividend on Wednesday, January 4th, Zacks reports.
-Shareholders of record on Friday, January 20th will be given a dividend of 0.06 per share by the financial services provider on Tuesday, January 31st.
-This represents a $0.72 dividend on an annualized basis and a yield of 10.91%.
-The ex-dividend date is Thursday, January 19th.
+High Income Securities Fund (NYSE:PCF – Get Rating) announced a monthly dividend on Monday, January 9th, Wall Street Journal reports.
+Investors of record on Wednesday, March 22nd will be given a dividend of 0.0604 per share by the financial services provider on Friday, March 31st.
+This represents a $0.72 dividend on an annualized basis and a yield of 10.77%.
+The ex-dividend date of this dividend is Tuesday, March 21st.

 High Income Securities Fund has increased its dividend by an average of 43.8% per year over the last three years.